Skip to main content

 Special Offering for the American College of Emergency Physicians

 This offering is tailored to emergency physicians and other emergency personnel and its content is geared to Emergency Medicine.
-It culminates in an optional in-person session during the 2022 Scientific Assembly of the American College of Emergency Physicians.
+It culminates in an optional in-person session during the 2023 Scientific Assembly of the American College of Emergency Physicians on October 8, 2023 in Philadelphia, PA.
+Additionally, join us for an in-person reunion of all 10X10 graduates on Sunday, October 8, 2023.

 The American College of Emergency Physicians, the American Medical Informatics Association, and Oregon Health & Science University are pleased to offer this special version of the 10x10 course aimed at emergency physicians.
-This is the twelfth annual offering of this special version of the course.
 This offering of the AMIA-OHSU 10x10 Course is focused on Emergency Medicine physicians and other emergency personnel.
-The content is geared to Emergency Medicine and the optional, final in-person session takes place during the American College of Emergency Physicians (ACEP) Scientific Assembly from October 1 - 4, 2022 in San Francisco, CA. The date of the session is Friday, September 30.
+The content is geared to Emergency Medicine and the optional, final in-person session takes place during the American College of Emergency Physicians (ACEP) Scientific Assembly.

 The goal of this course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 It provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
 It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, healthcare data analytics, population health, patient engagement, and telemedicine.
 It also describes and sets the context for new technologies, such as SMART on FHIR, machine learning, wearables, and blockchain.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.